anushkakda/durablefunction/externaldurable/README.md

 - With this example the external event (Function 2) is a queue trigger that excepts the instance id of the invocation.

 - If this external event is not triggered the orchestrator function can indefinitely wait.
-However, this condition can be handled with a ** CreateTimer Event.
+However, this condition can be handled with a **CreateTimer Event**.